Bobbin Gingersnap 12" kids bike review

 When Bobbin Bikes asked us if we'd like to review their beautiful Gingersnap kids bike AND the matching adult bike, the Brownie, I immediately regretted moving from the gentle countryside of Cheshire to the steep hills of Cumbria.
 Thankfully, I knew just the person to ask to review them.
 Jen lives in a Cheshire village and has two daughters.
 She cycles to work regularly and had recently been asking me about which type of bike to buy for her eldest, who at the time was 4 years old and had just started school.
 In this post you can read her review of the 12" Bobbin Gingersnap kids bike, or click here if you're looking for the review of the adult Bobbin Brownie.

 I’ve never written a bike review before.
-And my daughter has never had a bike that cost us more than £10.50 before (thanks Ebay and cousins!) so I was excited to take Cycle Sprog up on their offer to review Bobbin Bike’s first bike for children.
+And my daughter has never had a bike that cost us more than £10.50 before (thanks Ebay and cousins!) so I was excited to take Cycle Sprog up on their offer to review Bobbin Bike’s smallest pedal bike - the Gingersnap 12.
 And even more delighted when they asked if I’d like to borrow the matching adult bike.
 Um, where do I sign…?!

 First things first.
 What do they look like?
 You’re buying style with Bobbin Bikes.
 As you can see from the photos the colour is contemporaneously classical.
 It’s called “Pale Mint” but to me it edges towards blue.
 Though I often do think green is blue (according to my husband) so I’m not sure if I’m completely trustworthy on the whole colour thing.
 Anyway, it’s lovely.
 If it had been more blue, my daughter would never have wanted it because blue is for boys.
 Well, it was last year.
 Now blue is her favourite colour.
 Of course.
-It also comes in blossom pink.
+It also comes in blossom pink, cerise pink, yellow and duck egg blue.

 The bike was delivered in a bike box to our house and was well packaged and protected.
 It was very easy to put together, and came with the correctly sized Hex (Allen) keys and bike spanner which was a nice touch.